 This is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.

 When authors submit a paper to IJBSAM for reviewing and publishing they retain their copyright, but agree to grant non-exclusive publishing rights to IJBSAM and agree that the paper will be published under a Creative Commons (Attribution 2.0 UK: England & Wales) licence, if the paper is accepted for publication.
 Authors are encouraged to read carefully their rights.
-We believe this approach ensures a fair arrangement for the both parties.
-The licence granted to IJBSAM allows the Journal to edit and typeset the paper which will be included in a forthcoming issue and distributed it in any online and offline medium that the journal deems necessary in order to promote the paper, the authors and IJBSAM.
+We believe this approach ensures a fair arrangement for both parties.
+The licence granted to IJBSAM allows the Journal to edit and typeset the paper which will be included in a forthcoming issue and distributed in any online and offline medium that the journal deems necessary in order to promote the paper, the authors and IJBSAM.
 Once a paper is accepted, it will be the responsibility of the corresponding author to forward the full licence (either attach a copy or copy and paste the contents in an email) with the final version of the paper to the editor.
 No paper will be published unless accompanied by a licence.